 Morning sickness is one of the more common symptoms of pregnancy.
-It is often the first symptom women notice before they find out they are pregnant.
+It is often the first symptom in early pregnancy that women notice before they find out they are pregnant.
 So when does morning sickness start, and why does it happen?

-Morning sickness affects more than 60% of pregnant women.
+More than 60% of pregnant women experience morning sickness.
 For some women, it only affects them in the morning.
-For a lot of women, morning sickness occurs more than just the morning.
-I think that more often than not, it should be called All Day Sickness.
+However, for a lot of women, morning sickness occurs more than just in the morning.
+Therefore, I think that more often than not, it should be called All Day Sickness.

-I had morning sickness with both of my pregnancies.
+I had morning sickness in early pregnancy in both of my pregnancies.
 Nausea would be terrible most of the morning, then again in the evening well into the night.
 There would be a brief window in the afternoon when I would feel okay.

 Related Post: Remedies and Tips to help you survive morning sickness.